 Eline was only eight years old when she first performed on stage under the direction of Eveline Esser.
 Three years later, she joined the Youth Orchestra, directed by Ronald Rogiers and later Roel Willems.
 At the age of fourteen, she auditioned for the Youth and Music Orchestra, Antwerp, with renowned director Ivo Venkov.
 She quickly moved up and was appointed captain of the Double Bass sections in both Orchestras.
 Currently, Eline is also first Bass for Con Spirito, the student Orchestra at the Conservatory, directed by Simon de Paepe.

-In her fifteen-year career, Eline has traveled the world and participated in master classes to develop her craft.
+In her eighteen-year career, Eline has traveled the world and participated in master classes to develop her craft.
 Among others, she worked with Rick Stotijn (Amsterdam Conservatory), Andrew Anderson (Roosevelt University, Chicago), Dominic Seldis (Royal Orchestra Building Orchestra, Amsterdam), Julita Fasseva (Antwerp Symphonic Orchestra), Jeff Bradetich (University of North Texas, College of Music), Andreas Bennetzen (Danish Composer specialized in looping stations), Alex Bayer (German composer focused on jazz, improv, and popular music), Alexis Scharff (Kurpfälzischen Kammerorchester), and Christine Hoock (WDR Symphony Orchestra).
 On the national stage, Eline has performed at major venues, including Sportpaleis, Paleis 12, Vorst Nationaal, and the Koningin Elisabethzaal.